russplusplus/Vibecheque/README.md

 ## Technologies Used

-The app is built in React Native with Redux, has an Express server written in Node.js, and a PostgreSQL database.
+The app is built in React Native with Redux and Expo, interacts with an Express server written in Node.js, and stores data in a PostgreSQL database.
 The images are stored in AWS S3, and the URLs to access them are stored in the PostgreSQL database.
 Authentication and sessions are handled with Javascript Web Tokens.